Underfloor Heating Installation, Service & Repair

 Thermostats are used to control the temperature.
 A basic thermostat to set a constant temperature throughout the home or a system that allows room temperature to be set individually.

-Pipes are fitted over Celotex insulation, so all heats retained and none escapes.
-Pipes are fashioned in a snake-like pattern to ensure they whole rooms heated.
+Pipes are fitted over Celotex insulation, so all heats retained, and none escapes.
+Pipes are fashioned in a snake-like pattern to ensure the whole rooms heated.
 They’re held in place with individual clips attached to the Celotex.

 If your going to lay ceramic or stone floor tiles, then solid floor panels are used.
 Solid floor panels work in conjunction with tile adhesives so tiles can be set directly on top.

-Alternatively, aluminium plates or in joist foam boards can be used both fits between joists with built-in grooves for the pipes and are self-insulating.
+Alternatively, both aluminium plates or joist foam boards can be used to fit between joists with built-in grooves for the pipes and are self-insulating.

-Running pipes between joists ensure there’s no loss of ceiling height, sometimes essential when fitting Underfloor Heating in properties with low ceilings.
+Running pipes between joists ensure there’s no ceiling height loss, sometimes essential when fitting Underfloor Heating in properties with low ceilings.